nrfconnect/sdk-sidewalk/doc/known_issues.rst

   The multi-image DFU does not successfully restore following a sample reset.

   **Workaround:** If the device is reset during the DFU process, the DFU always restarts from the beginning.

+KRKNWK-20330: The Amazon Sidewalk application crashes on startup when the ``CONFIG_NANOPB`` Kconfig option is enabled The Amazon Sidewalk libraries include a nanopb implementation that conflicts with the one in Zephyr, causing the application to crash immediately after startup.